 \section{$1+3$ (threading) formulation of spacetime decomposition and spatial distance}

 To define spatial metric and spatial distances in a given spacetime (metric) one could choose different spacetime decomposition formalisms.
 In our study we have employed the $1+3$ (or threading) formulation of spacetime decomposition.
 Unlike the $3+1$ (or foliation) formulation of spacetime decomposition \cite{MTW} in which spacetime is foliated into constant-time hypersurfaces, in the $1+3$ formulation it is decomposed into threads tracking history of each spatial point.
-This formulation of spacetime decomposition starts from the following form for the metric of a {\it stationary} spacetime \cite{Landau},
+This formulation of spacetime decomposition starts from the following form for the metric of a {\it stationary} spacetime $(\mathcal{M}, g_{ab})$ \cite{Landau},

-in which all the metric components are time-independent i.e the coordinate system is adapted to the timelike Killing vector field of the spacetime ($\xi^a\doteq\delta_0^a=(1,0,0,0)$).
-Also $d\tau_{syn}=\sqrt{g_{00}}(dx^0 - {A_g}_{\alpha} dx^{\alpha}) $ is the synchronized proper time, ${A_g}_{\alpha}=-\frac{g_{0\alpha}}{g_{00}}$ is the so-called gravitomagnetic potential and
+in which all the metric components are time-independent, i.e. the coordinate system is adapted to the timelike Killing vector field of the spacetime ($\xi^a\doteq\delta_0^a=(1,0,0,0)$).
+Also $d\tau_{syn}=\sqrt{g_{00}}(dx^0 - {A_g}_{\alpha} dx^{\alpha}) $ is the synchronized proper time, ${A_g}_{\alpha}=-\frac{g_{0\alpha}}{g_{00}}$ is the so-called gravitomagnetic potential, and

-is the spatial line element (also called the radar distance element) of the 3-space in terms of its three-dimensional spatial metric $\gamma_{\alpha\beta}$.
-It is the integral of this line element which gives the spatial distance between two events with spatial coordinates $x_i^\alpha$ and $x_f^\alpha$ \cite{Landau,Ryder},
+is the spatial line element (also-called the radar distance element) of the 3-space (denoted by $\Sigma_3$) in terms of its three-dimensional spatial metric $\gamma_{\alpha\beta}$.
+It should be noted that the 3-space $\Sigma_3$, introduced in this formalism, is the quotient space/manifold $\frac{\cal M}{G_1}$ where $G_1$ is the one-dimensional group of motions generated by the timelike Killing vector field of the underlying spacetime \cite{Geroch,exact}.
+It should be noted that $\Sigma_3$ is a manifold but not necessarily a submanifold (hypersurface) of the original spacetime manifold ($\cal M$).
+Indeed it is the integral of the above line element which gives the spatial distance between two events with spatial coordinates $x_i^\alpha$ and $x_f^\alpha$ \cite{Landau},

 For two simultaneous events at nearby points $x^\alpha$ and $x^\alpha + dx^\alpha$ the difference between their coordinate (world) time is given by

 This allows one to synchronize clocks in an infinitesimal region of space and also along any open curve.
 But synchronization of clocks along a closed path is generally not possible, since upon returning to the initial point the world time difference is not zero and in the case of {\it stationary} spacetimes is given by the line integral